Basement Heating System

 Designing a floor plan for your current and new HVAC system

 Most unfinished basements are home to your furnaces, air handlers and other HVAC equipment.
-When developing a floor plan for your new basement, be sure to take into consideration where your current HVAC system lives.
+Developing a floor plan for your new basement?
+Be sure to take into consideration where your current HVAC system lives.
 Be sure to consider aesthetics and functionality when enclosing your appliances.
 The most common option is to design a utility room to house the HVAC system.
-Be sure to take note of the gas code requirements when creating a space for your HVAC equipment and any gas appliances.
+Be sure to take note of the gas code requirements.
+This is important when creating a space for your HVAC equipment and any gas appliances.
 Find an HVAC contractor who can help you with local building codes and requirements.

 Adding to current system vs. needing a new one

 We strongly recommend bringing in an HVAC professional to help you determine the best course for you.
 In some cases, the current HVAC system is capable of heating and cooling the newly finished space.
 If not, your options are to either upgrade your current system or add on an additional system to heat and cool the basement separately.

 If you choose the path of adding an additional unit to your current system, you still have a few options.
 One is ductless heating technology, also known as a ductless mini-split system, which works independently of your main HVAC system, don’t require ductwork to be run and can be designed specifically for your newly finished basement.
 A ductless system can be designed to provide either air conditioning only or air conditioning and heating both.
 Choosing to upgrade your current system will likely require you to run ductwork to your basement living areas, adding additional costs.
 It’s important to work with your HVAC professional to get accurate quotes ahead of time and understand exactly what must be done in order.

 Choosing the appropriate system and size for heating and cooling